fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+The only time you should look in your neighbors bowl is to make sure they have enough.
+  Louis C.K.

 I don't care that they stole my idea;
 I care that they don't have any of their own.
   Nikola Tesla